alastorid/dnsproxy/README.md

   - Secure.
 Runs chrooted and without root privileges.
   - Fast.
 Able to process hundreds of queries per second.
   - Easy to setup.
 Simple configuration file.
+  - DNS Query filtering.
+This is what I need.

 #### INSTALLATION